Merikani Shirt

 Robyn Adams

-Robyn's fascination with Banana Republic began in 1984 when her Alaskan adventurer father began buying the clothing and giving her the catalogs.
-She loved the clothes and as an artist she was drawn to the illustrations.
-She went on to study illustration at art college in BR's hometown of San Francisco and worked for years as a background artist for animation.
-She is now based in Oakland, CA as a graphic designer and illustrator with Secret Fan Base .
-She's been collecting and archiving at Abandoned Republic since 2011.
+Robyn’s fascination with Banana Republic began in 1984 when her Alaskan adventurer father began buying their clothing and giving her their catalogs.
+She loved the clothes, and as an artist, she was drawn to the illustrations.
+Robyn went on to study illustration at an art college in Banana Republic’s hometown of San Francisco, CA, and she worked for years as a background artist for animation.
+She is now based in Oakland, CA and works as a graphic designer and illustrator.
+She has been collecting and archiving at Abandoned Republic since 2011.